University of Kansas School of Business

 The University of Kansas School of Business is a public business school on the main campus of the University of Kansas in Lawrence, Kansas.
 The KU School of Business was founded in 1924 and has more than 100 faculty members and approximately 1500 students.

 The Association to Advance Collegiate Schools of Business has accredited the KU School of Business for its business and accounting programs.
 KU is one of only three universities in the Kansas City region to offer an MBA degree with this highest and most prestigious accreditation level.

 Majors and concentrations

 The KU School of Business offers undergraduate, graduate and Ph.D. programs across disciplines.

 Bachelor of Science in Business programs are offered in six majors and four optional concentrations.

+The online MBA program is ranked by U.S. News and World Report in the top 10 among the nation’s Best Online MBA Programs in 2025.

-The small Ph.D. program admits six or seven new students each year who work closely with faculty.
-Students can specialize in the following concentrations: Accounting, Information Systems, Finance, Marketing, Decision Sciences, Human Resources Management, Organizational Behavior, and Strategic Management.
+The small Ph.D. program admits new students each year who work closely with faculty.
+Students can specialize in the following concentrations: Accounting, Information Systems, Finance, Marketing, Business Analytics, Human Resources Management, Organizational Behavior, Operations Research, and Strategic Management.